 While sneeze guards aren’t a new concept, they’re definitely being utilized in many more places than ever before.
 Prior to COVID-19, you may have seen sneeze guards at restaurant salad bars or in your local grocery store to protect open food from becoming contaminated.
 Today, they’re seen in most public buildings, car dealerships, doctors offices and hospitals, and can be paired with safely strips to help maintain social distancing requirements in meeting rooms, bathrooms and many other settings.

 When is a Sneeze Guard Required?

 While sneeze guards are not technically required by law to be used in most settings, ever since the beginning of the COVID-19 pandemic the CDC says “the more, the merrier.”
 Any time exposure to others can be limited, it can only help reduce the transmission of airborne illness.
+For example, cubicle sneeze guards are ideal for small offices when social distancing is not possible.
 This is the same reason the CDC recommends hanging wall, window and door signs that remind the public to wash hands and wear a mask whenever possible.

 It’s recommended that sneeze guards be placed between employees and customers, students and staff, or employees in the office wherever possible.
 For the food and restaurant industry, state and national health regulation laws require sneeze guards to be used in:

 To prevent accidental contamination, sneeze guards must be permanently affixed and therefore unable to be moved by staff or patrons.

 What Are The Sneeze Guard Requirements for Height?

 The National Sanitation Foundation says generally, sneeze guards should stand to reach the mouth height of a person who is six feet tall.
 Another general sneeze guard dimension is in any setting that is said to be 60 inches, or, 5 feet from the floor, coupled with floor or tabletop signs that remind individuals to remain six feet apart in public settings.